-All tax professionals must have a PTIN, so that is a crucial first step to take.
+All tax professionals must have a PTIN, which is a crucial first step.
 The rest of the process takes a bit of work, though.
 So that you can set yourself up for success, we’ll go through each step in detail below.

-When making a decision like this, it’s natural to want to get started working toward your goal right away.
+When making a decision like this, it’s natural to want to start working toward your goal immediately.
 Before you start the steps above, however, there’s one other thing you need to do: Make sure you pass the exam!
 You may have noticed that you have a two-year window to pass all three sections of the IRS EA Exam.
-Getting stuck on any one of those sections could spell disaster for your schedule or your ability to effectively pass the other two.
+Getting stuck on any of those sections could spell disaster for your schedule or your ability to pass the other two effectively.

 Experiencing an exam failure is something nobody wants to go through.
-Instead, why not go in with confidence, knowing you’ve given yourself every opportunity to succeed.
+Instead, why not go in with confidence, knowing you’ve given yourself every opportunity to succeed?
 To do that, you should definitely consider enrolling in an EA Exam review course.
-A review course can help you to understand the way the test is administered, the types of questions you’ll see on the exam, and the most effective strategies to prepare for success.
+A review course can help you understand how the test is administered, the types of questions you’ll see on the exam, and the most effective strategies to prepare for success.

 Of course, not all review courses are the same, and everyone learns and studies differently.
-You can review a list of available courses here.
-You’ll want to make sure that the course you choose fits your learning style.
-The course should also have enough information and study materials to adequately prepare you for the Enrolled Agent Exam, and it should last long enough to ensure that you have enough time to really absorb the curriculum.
-When you’ve found the right course for you, these discounts will help you save money!
+You’ll want to ensure that your chosen course fits your learning style.
+The course should also have enough information and study materials to adequately prepare you for the Enrolled Agent Exam, and it should last long enough to ensure that you have enough time to absorb the curriculum.
+When you’ve found the right course for you, these EA exam discounts will help you save money!

 The first steps of the application process are fairly easy to complete.
 The whole registration process can be done online.
-Here we’ll go through each part of the process in detail, as there are actually two systems that you’ll need to navigate in order to complete the process.
+We’ll go through each part of the process in detail, as there are two systems you’ll need to navigate to complete the process.
 Let’s start with the first step – getting a PTIN – and the first system, the IRS’s PTIN registration page.

-Before you can start your registration for the Enrolled Agent Exam, you’ll need a Preparer Tax Identification Number.
+Before starting your Enrolled Agent Exam registration, you’ll need a Preparer Tax Identification Number.
 If you don’t already have one, you can create one by going to the IRS Tax Professionals webpage, then clicking the “Renew or Register” link on the right.

-Once you’re there you’ll need to log into your account to continue.
-If you don’t have an account, you’ll need to create one.
+Once you’re there, you’ll need to log into your account to continue.
+You’ll need to create an account if you don’t have one.

 Create your account if you haven’t already done so by choosing the option on the right.
 Once you have logged into your account, you can proceed to follow these steps to create your PTIN.

-The IRS uses Prometric to handle registration and administration of the Enrolled Agent Exam.
+The IRS uses Prometric to handle the registration and administration of the Enrolled Agent Exam.

 Just like last time, you’ll need to create an account first.
 To do so, click the green circle on the left with the key icon, or you can click the text below it that says, “Create An Account.”
-Once you’ve done that, you’ll be asked to create a username, password, and some other general information.
+Once you’ve done that, you’ll be asked to create a username and password and provide some other general information.

-You’ll need to create a secure password (see the requirements in the screenshot below), and pass a couple of CAPTCHA verification checks to make sure you’re not a robot.
+You’ll need to create a secure password (see the requirements in the screenshot below) and pass a couple of CAPTCHA verification checks to ensure you’re not a robot.

-Once you’ve provided all of the required information, click “Create Account.”
+Once you’ve provided all the required information, click “Create Account.”

 Important: When you click the Create Account link, the Prometric system will auto-generate a confirmation e-mail and send it to the address you gave them.
-You have to click the activation link in the e-mail within 24 hours for your account to be activated.
-If you don’t get that done within 24 hours, you’ll have to start the whole process again.
+You must click the activation link in the e-mail within 24 hours for your account to be activated.
+You’ll have to start the process again if you don’t get that done within 24 hours.

 After you’ve created your account, you’ll have to log in first.

-The following information is required for you to complete your Prometric profile and complete your EA Exam registration.
+The following information is required to complete your Prometric profile and your EA Exam registration.

 Make sure the profile information you enter is accurate before submitting.